Big quantum cohomology of even dimensional intersections of two quadrics: A reconstruction theorem

 In this section, we fix a smooth complete intersection $X$ of two quadrics in $\mathbb{P}^{n+2}$, where $n$ is even and $\geq 4$.
-The aim of this section is to show that, with the results in Section \ref{sec:correlators-lengt-atMost4}, besides a special GW invariant, we can compute all genus zero GW invariants of $X$ by (\ref{eq-Dim}), (\ref{eq-EulerVectorField}), (\ref{eq-WDVV}) and the deformation invariance.
+This section aims to show that, with the results in Section \ref{sec:correlators-lengt-atMost4}, besides a special GW invariant, we can compute all genus zero GW invariants of $X$ by (\ref{eq-Dim}), (\ref{eq-EulerVectorField}), (\ref{eq-WDVV}), and the deformation invariance.
 We begin with an easy observation.
 By (\ref{eq-Dim}), a length $k$ genus 0 GW invariant of $X$ with only primitive insertions is zero unless

 i.e.

 This is an integer if and only if $n-1$ divides $k-4$.
 In particular

 For the brevity of expressions, we introduce some notations.
 For $0\leq j\leq 2n+3$, we set